0x9ONU/Obsidian-Notes/2 - Graduate/1 - Year 1/Fall 2026/1 - Database Theory/1 - Formal Relations in RA/Lecture 6 - Extended Relational Algebra Operations.md

 ### Option Two: Fix and Win

-- Pick a state of the algorithm form a full research paper published within 10 years
+- Pick a state of the art algorithm form a full research paper published within 10 years
 - Show where it does not actually work (incorrectness, inefficiency, etc.)
 - Propose and implement your solution
 - Experimentally demonstrate your solution